Kinsella on Liberty Podcast, Episode 058.

 Gene: Right.
-Well he considered class action suits to be legitimate as long as all the parties involved know about it.
-I think he cites example of 292 polluters polluting the air in Los Angeles County, a county of 7 million inhabitants.
-And if I’m one of those 7 million inhabitants and I didn’t know about the law suit, but I would be required under current or existing federal statutes to be subject to the outcome to that suit!
+Well, he considered a class-action suit to be legitimate as long as all the parties involved know about it.
+And maybe even if – he – I think he cites the example of 292 polluters polluting the air in Los Angeles County, a county of 7 million inhabitants.
+And if I’m one of those 7 million inhabitants and I didn’t know about the lawsuit, and I – but I would be required under current or existing federal statutes to – I would be subject to the outcome to that suit.

 Stephan Kinsella: Right.

-Gene: That means that I myself would never have recourse to sue one, or some, or all of the 292 polluters myself.
-So it seems to me like that protection actually helps to limit the liability of the polluter, because if you had the risk of an obscene number of lawsuits from an indeterminate number of complainants, all of whose property had been trespassed by your polluted water or your polluted air, then you would really have a much, much stronger incentive to engage in non-polluting methods of production, in my opinion.
+Gene: I mean that means that I myself would never have recourse to sue one or some or all of the 292 polluters myself.
+So it seems to me like that protection actually helps to limit the liability of the polluter and actually – because if you had the risk of an obscene number of lawsuits from an indeterminate number of complainants, all of whose property had been trespassed by your polluted water or your polluted air, then you would really have a much, much stronger incentive to engage in non-polluting methods of production, in my opinion.

 Gene: Probably not, but you do agree with the supposition that statutes of limitations would likely emerge in a market arbitration environment?

-Stephan Kinsella: Well, I mean not technically, because a “statute” is a decree by legislature of a state, so of course –
+Stephan Kinsella: Well, I mean not technically because a statute is a decree by a legislature of a state, so of course –

 Gene: Right.
 But the concept would likely emerge?

-That’s why I think property title insurance would be a much bigger player on the market, in a free market.
+And I could imagine rules of thumb arising that say, listen, a strong burden of proof arises that the property of someone that holds it now is valid property after a certain period of time.
+And that’s why I think property title insurance would be a much bigger player on the market, in a free market.
 You would basically just have title companies.
 That would be their business.
 They would specialize in trying to find out who has a good claim to this property, and they would give insurance.
-So, if you own a house and some Native American can show that his ancestor owned it 240 years ago, and you have to give your house up, then you get a reparations claim from your insurance agency, and you move on.
+And so if you own a house and some Native American can show that his ancestor owned it 240 years ago and you have to give your house up, then you get a reparations claim from your insurance agency, and you move on.